crcn/aerial/examples/playground/README.md

 - POLISH:

+- [ ] window titles should not exceed window windth
 - [ ] keyboard shortcuts by browser - http://dmcritchie.mvps.org/firefox/keyboard.htm
    - [ ] ctrl+shift+{} to tab between windows
 - [ ] load spinner for each window